 For this work, we analyzed the results published by the CEC for the RSP scenario.
 The first metric we calculated was the total operational capacity by each period in the RSP.
 The data required are in the file named resource_build.csv.
 This file contains a summary of the resulting capacity expansion with information such as the resource, technology, planned, operational, and cumulative capacity.
-We aggregated the "operational_capacity_mw" column by period and technology and added the total operational capacity for all the balancing zones and CAISO only.
-Additionally, we classified each technology from the input file into a broader technology category to simplify the visuals.
+We aggregated the "op-erational_capacity_mw" column by period and technology and added the total operational capacity for all the balancing zones and CAISO only.
+Additionally, we classified each technology to simplify the visuals.